oletizi/avi-docs/src/site/docs/16.3/legacy-ha-for-avi-service-engines/index.md

   </figure></li>
 </ol>

-Note: If Vantage was deployed in full access mode, the other SE is automatically added to the same group.
+Note: If Avi Vantage was deployed in full access mode, the other SE is automatically added to the same group.
 If Avi Vantage was installed in no access mode, select the second SE to also add it to the group.

 ### Placing a Virtual Service on the SE Group